 Production of American made Fender instruments ceased for much of 1985, as the newly independent company moved from Fullerton to the new facility at Corona, California.
 FMIC retained a number of the best and most experienced builders from Fullerton, and transferred them over to Corona to train the new staff.
 They took with them some of the very best components – mostly vintage reissue parts including bodies, necks, hardware & electronics – from Fullerton to Corona to use in their training of the new Corona crew.

 Most people assume a 1985 Fender Strat is Made in Japan as there were so few American ones made that year.
-As one forum post says – “1985 Strats are probably rarer than ’54’s.”
+A popular collector forum states “1985 Strats are probably rarer than ’54’s.”
 This is because around 4 people built about 10 guitars a day when the Corona plant first fired up in 1985.

 Fender has stated that the first Corona Strats were created by this new team in October 1985.
 However, in our research we have only been able to find records of 1985 Strats dated to November that year.

-BUT — this particular Surf Green ’57 Vintage Reissue Stratocaster # Vxxxx81 has a neck date of 17th October 1985.
+BUT — this particular Surf Green ’57 Vintage Reissue Stratocaster # V00xxx1 has a neck date of 17th October 1985.